manubb/barbiche/README.md

 Some usage examples can be found [below](#subtemplates).

 #### Attributes
 A `bb-attr` attribute resolves to a Barbiche expression or an array of Barbiche expressions.
 For each expression `value: name`, `name` resolves to a string value.
-If `value` has type `string`, attribute `name` is set on the current node with value `value`.
+If `value` is not `undefined` or `null`, attribute `name` is set on the current node with value `value`.

 #### Classes
 A `bb-class` attribute resolves to a string, a Barbiche expression or an array containing strings and Barbiche expressions.
 For each item: